MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Smart Retry for app updates

 Now enabled for HoloLens is a new policy that allows IT Admins to set a recurring or one time date to restart apps whose update failed due to the app being in use allowing the update to be applied.
 These can be set based on a few different triggers such as a scheduled time or sign-in.
-To learn more about how to use this policy please view [ApplicationManagement/ScheduleForceRestartForUpdateFailures](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures).
+To learn more about how to use this policy view [ApplicationManagement/ScheduleForceRestartForUpdateFailures](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures).

 ### Use only private store apps for Microsoft Store